… admonition:: Check your version!

 pass

-For callback APIs, consider adding a **kwargs placeholder as a “forward compatibility placeholder” in case more args need to be passed to the callback in the future, e.g.:
+For callback APIs, consider adding a **kwargs placeholder as a “forward compatibility placeholder” in case you need to pass more args to the callback in the future, for example:

 def tune_user_callback(model, score, **future_kwargs):